 The punch line almost literally punches you in the face with its simply surprising and clever thinking—“Have you ever wondered how the snow plow driver drives to the snow plow?
 This one drives a Volkswagen.
 So you can stop wondering."

 It’s true, for honest work to emerge, clients must be willing to take a few risks.
 And therefore, the bravery of Volkswagen cannot be underestimated.

 It was daring enough to put its faith in its agency and it was richly rewarded.

 There were smart people on both the client and agency sides, they respected each other and, as partners, took the decision to go for it.

-To poke fun sometimes at their own product (as their public did), to admit it’s rather ugly, but to show how honestly reliable it is.
+To poke fun sometimes at their own product (as their public did), to admit it’s rather ugly, but to also show how honestly reliable it is.
 And to NOT ask any focus group if that’s a good way to advertise; and rather put it to the real test.
 On the actual market.
 Aired it.
-And become the talk of town, of the country, of the planet and of the future generations.
+Became the talk of town, of the country, of the planet and of the future generations.
 As great creations are.

 And none of them has ever sprung from a focus group.